 Kerosene is used widely in Japan and so is readily available.
 Priced fairly closely to gasoline, 130 yen per liter, you can heat your Japanese apartment even in the coldest months fairly cheaply with one of these.

 Almost all apartments have balconies where you can store your kerosene.
 If you don't have a balcony, one work-around is to just take the actual tank out of the heater itself and have it filled.
 This eliminates storage of the bulky 20 liter tank.
+Recently 10 liter tanks are available so it'll save you some space.

 7.”How about air conditioning?”